-A digital universe that combines virtual and physical reality, the metaverse offers its users the chance to buy land, play games and interact with other people across the different platforms online.
+A digital universe that combines virtual and physical reality, the metaverse offers its users the chance to buy land, play games, and interact with other people across different platforms online.
 And there’s no shortage of metaverse tech in the works.
 In October, Meta announced that it would be spending $10 billion over the next year to develop metaverse-related technologies.
 Apple will reportedly be releasing a blended virtual reality-augmented reality headset in the next year that could cost up to $3,000.
 And Snapchat has dreamt of making it in the augmented reality space for a while, although its latest AR spectacles are not yet available to consumers.

 But for ordinary humans, experiencing the metaverse is still entirely possible.
 Here’s what you’ll need to get started, in order of most basic to most advanced.

 A Virtual Reality (VR) Headset

 While companies have offered VR headsets before the metaverse hype that kicked off in earnest this year, some have recently started to heavily invest in the concept of an immersive, interactive digital world.

 Meta (formerly known as Facebook) launched its first public foray into the metaverse last week, through an app made for its Oculus Quest 2 headset called Horizon Worlds.
 It’s important to note, though, that Oculus has been in development for years.
 The current Oculus headset is available for purchase at a base price of $299.

 For gamers, Sony’s Playstation VR headset is also available for purchase, with game bundles (a headset and video game sold together) costing around $399.
 The Valve Index VR headset is also a popular option for gamers at $499.
 While Microsoft has been developing its VR technology since 2016 with its Hololens headset, it is currently catered to developers and businesses for $3,500.